 fever, chills, sore throat, mouth sores, trouble swallowing;

 jaundice (yellowing of the skin or eyes);

-low potassium - leg cramps, constipation, irregular heartbeats, fluttering in your chest, extreme thirst, increased urination, numbness or tingling, muscle weakness or limp feeling; or
+low potassium - leg cramps, constipation, irregular heartbeats, fluttering in your chest, increased thirst or urination, numbness or tingling, muscle weakness or limp feeling; or

-low levels of sodium in the body - headache, confusion, slurred speech, severe weakness, vomiting, loss of coordination, feeling unsteady.
+low sodium - headache, confusion, slurred speech, severe weakness, vomiting, loss of coordination, feeling unsteady.

 Common Zestoretic side effects may include: